-February 8, 2022
+April 6, 2022

-Thank you, Chair Gonzales and members of the committee.
-I am Emily Hamilton, a senior research fellow at the Mercatus Center at George Mason University, where I am codirector of the Urbanity Project.
+Thank you, Chair Bell, vice chairs Rose and White, and members of the committee.
+I am Emily Hamilton, a senior research fellow at the Mercatus Center at George Mason University, where I am codirector of the Urbanity Project, researching housing affordability and the causes and consequences of land use restrictions.
 The Mercatus Center is dedicated to advancing knowledge relevant to current policy debates.
 Toward this end, its scholars conduct independent, nonpartisan analyses of legislation, rules, and proposals.
 My remarks today will focus on three points:

-- 1. Local zoning restrictions contribute to a housing affordability problem facing a large portion of Colorado households. - 2.
+- 1. Local zoning restrictions contribute to a housing affordability problem facing a large portion of Tennessee households. - 2.
 Under the status quo, local policymakers have an incentive to implement policies that restrict housing supply and make housing more expensive. - 3.
-By banning growth caps and requiring local governments to compensate property owners for new zoning rules that take away development rights and reduce property values, the Property Ownership Fairness Act would increase opportunities for more new housing at lower prices.
+By requiring local governments to compensate property owners for the loss of development rights and reduction of property values caused by new zoning rules, the Private Property Protection Act would create opportunities for more new housing construction at lower prices.